wsrn829/TaskTalesDeployment/README.md

 ---

-Deployment Steps of Django App (On-going)
+Deployment Steps of Django App (On-Going)

 1. Prepare Your Django App: